 The American State (Graduate Course)

-Law, Democracy, & Freedom in US History (Graduate Course)
+Law, Democracy, & Capitalism in US History (Graduate Course)

 Graduate Research Seminar in History (Graduate Course)

 BA, Boston College, 1999